Massless and Partially Massless Limits in Quadratic Gravity: Action in canonical form

 where $n\geq 3$ counts the number of $f_{\mu\nu}$ in the vertex.
 The interactions~\eqref{int-mass-term-f} are generated by the expansion of the mass term in eq.~\eqref{action-aux-spin-2}, while those in~\eqref{int-SEH-term-f} come from the variations of the Einstein-Hilbert action.

-\paragraph{Remark.} On the one hand, the equivalent form~\eqref{action-spin-2-compl-2} of the gravitational action~\eqref{action-stelle} is very convenient to explicitly identify the kinetic and interaction terms of the additional massive spin-$0$ and spin-$2$ degrees of freedom.
-On the other hand, the renormalizability of the theory is less manifest due to the various field redefinitions that have been implemented.
-However, it can be shown that the theory is still strictly renormalizable and the UV divergences can be absorbed through additional field renormalizations which are perturbatively local~\cite{Anselmi:2018tmf,Anselmi:2012aq}.
-It is also worth mentioning that the field redefinitions~\eqref{conformal-transf} and~\eqref{metric-shift} do not affect the functional integral because they are ultra-local, i.e., they only depend on the fields.
+\paragraph{Remark.} It is worth mentioning that the field redefinitions~\eqref{conformal-transf} and~\eqref{metric-shift} do not affect the functional integral because they are ultra-local, i.e., they only depend on the fields.
 This can be easily understood by working in dimensional regularization: the Jacobian of these transformations is equal to one because it is given by the exponential of a term proportional to $\delta^{(4)}(0)$ which vanishes in dimensional regularization (the same reasoning is also valid for local transformations which depend polynomially on the derivatives).
+This argument supports the fact that the renormalizability of the theory remains valid even if the equivalent form~\eqref{action-spin-2-compl-2} of the gravitational action~\eqref{action-stelle} makes it less manifest.
+It would be interesting to show explicitly that the UV divergences can be absorbed through additional field renormalizations which are perturbatively local by using general field-covariant methods~\cite{Anselmi:2012aq} as pointed out in~\cite{Anselmi:2018tmf}.